wang502/slack-sql/README.md

 ```python
 db = DB(dbname='',host='',port= ,user='',passwd='')
 ```
-3. Deploy this to server
+3. Deploy this to server(For example, Heroku)
 4. Add this integration to your Slack
 5. All set!